arcticsecurity/public/docs/Harmonization.md

 ## Topic- or Provider-Specific Attributes

-The basic premise of an ontology is to specify a core language which is able to communicate the relevant aspects of a topic in an effective manner.
+As stated above, the basic premise of an ontology is to specify a core language which is able to communicate the relevant aspects of a topic in an effective manner.
 This leaves room for topic-specific lexemes outside the generic terminology; this is especially true in the context of reporting emerging trends, where a single source may start reporting on a topic and other follow suit.
-As part of the ontology we listed some of these keys previously as "dns version" or "notified by".

-We have decided to leave them out of the ontology and only bring in terms which represent a generic topic.
-This approach does not detract from the ontology nor its communicative functions, as the core keys communicate the relevant aspects effectively.
-Topic- or provider-specific keys can thus be part of an event name space.
+For these reasons, we occasionally leave out some lexemes from the ontology and bring in new ones which represent a generic topic.
+This approach does not detract from the ontology nor its communicative function, as the core attributes communicate the relevant aspects effectively.
+Topic- or provider-specific keys can thus be part of an observation name space.

-The important thing is to avoid collision with the core ontology name space.
+It is thus important to avoid collision with the core ontology name space.
 In other words, topic- or provider-specific keys are new emerging attributes which may in time become part of the ontology if they are adopted to describe a facet of a generic topic.
-For example, we have decided to use the "cc" key above as the authoritative country code denominator.

-For a given context there may be other provider specific interpretations which we have prefixed with the provider name; examples are "cymru cc" or "geoip cc", where the provider name is prepended to denote the source of this geolocation information.
+We have for example decided to use the "cc" attribute above as the authoritative country code denominator.
+Provider specific attributes are then prefixed with a provider name, e.g. "cymru cc" or "geoip cc".

 ## Harmonization Best Practices